Guido30/Qobuz-Playlist-Script/README.md

 - Rename config.yml.sample to config.yml and configure it
 - Run the script `python main.py`

 You can find all the collected tracks urls in the output/tracks.txt file
+Some tracks might fail to download due to geo restrictions or other issues on qobuz/slavart end